BikS2013/bUtility/docs/butility.ReverseProxy.md

 ###Initialization\
 Creates a reverse proxy that routes requests from source url to target url using HttpClient.\
 The HttpClient must have been preconfigured from the calling app.
-This function should never return a new instance of the HttpClient.

 webApiDestinationUrl => source url\
 webApiDestinationUrl => destination url\